nowtryz/Enforcer/README.md

     ```
     mvn clean install
     ```
-1. Put it in your plugin folder
+1. Put the resulting JAR available in `target/Enforcer-VERSION-SNAPSHOT.jar` in your plugin folder
 1. Create an App and a Bot on [Discord Dev Portal](https://discordapp.com/developers/applications)
 1. Run the server
 1. Edit `plugins/Enforcer/config.yml`
+1. Run `enforcer reload` in the console

 ## Built With